 As one of the nations most active Athletic Directors associations, the MIAAA produces a quarterly newsletter, not to mention, this web site which will serve interscholastic sports and you the athletic director at the speed of light!

 How does the MIAAA work with the MHSAA?

 The relationship between the MHSAA and the MIAAA can best be described as a partnership.
 The MIAAA has representation on all MHSAA sport committees, which is the vehicle for reviewing all MHSAA rules and regulations.
 In addition many leaders and members of the MIAAA are members of the governing body of the MHSAA, the Representative Council.

 The MIAAA and the MHSAA are a unified team in regards to coaches and athletic directors in service and training.
 MIAAA members work with the MHSAA staff to conduct both the Coaches Advancement Program (CAP) and the MHSAA In-Service for new Athletic Directors.

 How can I join an MIAAA Committee?

-Each person attending the Mid Winter Conference in March in Traverse City is given a form to complete requesting their choice for involvement and membership with MIAAA Committees of their choice.
+Each member when registering has an opportunity to complete a form requesting their choice for involvement and membership with MIAAA Committees of their choice.
 Committee Chairs then contact those interested.
 MIAAA members should feel free to contact any MIAAA Committee Co-Chair to become a member of a committee.
 In addition, all MIAAA Board of Directors meetings are open to the entire membership.